 How Does Self-Pollination of Fruit Trees Work?

-Most fruit trees must be cross pollinated, which requires at least one tree of a different variety located within 50 feet.
-Pollination occurs when bees, insects or birds transfer pollen from the male part (anther) of a blossom on one tree to the female part of the blossom (stigma) on another tree.
-Trees that require a cross pollinator include all types of apples and most sweet cherries, as well as some types of plums and some pears.
+Most fruit trees must be cross-pollinated, which requires at least one tree of a different variety located within 50 feet (15 m.).
+Pollination occurs when bees, insects, or birds transfer pollen from the male part (anther) of a blossom on one tree to the female part of the blossom (stigma) on another tree.
+Trees that require a cross-pollinator include all types of apples and most sweet cherries, as well as some types of plums and some pears.